WP Webhooks / Examples / IvyForms to Webhook

 }

-args[0] is the form ID. args[1] is the submission data — field values are keyed by numeric field ID ("1", "2", "3"…), not by label.
-It also includes formId, postId, and referer. args[2] is the field definitions array — each object has id, label, type, and value, so you can join by ID to get human-readable labels in n8n. args[3] is the entry ID (null if entry storage is disabled in IvyForms).
+args[0] is the form ID. args[1] is the submission data — field values are keyed by numeric field ID ("1", "2", "3"…), not by label. args[2] is the field definitions array — each object has id, label, type, and value. args[3] is the entry ID (null if entry storage is disabled in IvyForms).
+Let Build with AI apply a field mapping and n8n receives flat keys like name and email instead.

-/ Advanced
+/ Reliability

 Webhook Actions event log — IvyForms delivery failed with HTTP 500; next retry already scheduled automatically, full payload preserved for replay